RenderKit/oidn/README.md

   - `export.py`: Exports a training result to the runtime model weights format.

+  - `visualize.py`: Invokes TensorBoard for visualizing statistics of a training result.

   - `find_lr.py`: Tool for finding the optimal minimum and maximum learning rates.

   - `split_exr.py`: Splits a multi-channel EXR image into multiple feature images.

+  - `compare_exr.py`: Compares two EXR images using the specified quality metrics.

+  - `convert_exr.py`: Converts an EXR image to another format (including tonemapping).

 ## Prerequisites